 Our study sites fall within the Olympic Coast National Marine Sanctuary (OCNMS, designated in 1994).
 We conduct analyses at landscape- (sea otter abundance and kelp coverage for the entire OCNMS-wide region) and local-scales (sea otter, kelp and invertebrate abundance by region and by site).
 For the landscape-scale analysis, data for sea otters and total kelp canopy surface coverage were derived from long-term monitoring surveys conducted in most years.
 Below we describe these data sources and detail how we connect these OCNMS-wide surveys to provide sea otter and kelp abundance at our focal sites.

 For our local-scale analyses, we focus on ten kelp forest sites located within the range of OCNMS surveys for sea otters and kelp canopies (Fig. 1).
 Most of the sites are on the outer coast, while two sites, Chibadehl Rocks and Neah Bay, are inside the Strait of Juan de Fuca (Fig 1).
 All sites feature subtidal rocky reef habitat with dense stands of canopy kelp (Nereocystis luetkeana and/or Macrocystis pyrifera), along with diverse communities of understory red, brown, and green algae.
-Canopy forming kelp forests generally occupy depths shallower than 10 m in the OCNMS.
+Canopy forming kelp forests generally occupy depths shallower than 10 m in OCNMS.
 SCUBA divers surveyed each site for benthic invertebrates in 2015 (see methods below) and in at least two of the three years (1987, 1995, and 1999) by Kvitek and colleagues (Kvitek et al. 1989, Kvitek et al. 2000) (add 1998).
 Six sites (Teahwhit Head, Rock 305, Cape Johnson, Cape Alava, Anderson Point, and Neah Bay; Fig. 1) were surveyed in all four years monitoring was conducted.

 For regional comparisons, we divided the ten sites into three geographic groupings: Northern (Neah Bay, Chibadehl Rocks, and Tatoosh Island), Central (Andersen Point, Point of the Arches, and Cape Alava) and Southern (Cape Johnson, Rock 305, Teahwhit Head, and Destruction Island).
 These groupings are similar to the areas used to describe sea otter trends within OCNMS historically (Lance et al. 2004) and reflect distinct geographic patterns in kelp and sea otter trends (see Results).
 We also use these groupings to account for pseudo-replication in statistical analyses and to allow for regional differences in biological relationships.